 Think ahead of what you might need within the next few moments.
 If you’re giving the twins a bath, lay out all their pajamas and diapers ahead of time so you don’t have to scramble as you leave the bathroom.

 Or if you’re bottle-feeding after a nap, lay out your twin pillow, prepare the formulas and grab the burp cloth long before you even set them down.

 Over time, you’ll develop your own routine.
 You’ll know exactly what items you need and which events follow one another.
 Develop these routines so you can run on autopilot.

-And a big part of that is simply getting it done—we have no choice but to.
+And a big part of that is getting it done—we have no choice but to.
 Our biggest obstacles often push us to be our strongest and most confident.
-Twin moms who’ve had to care for their babies alone have admitted that simply doing it is one of the best ways to feel confident.
+Twin moms who’ve had to care for their babies alone have admitted that doing it is one of the best ways to feel confident.

 As hard as it will be, you now have the resources to make it a whole lot easier.
 I wish every twin mom had a village to rely on, but as you can see, you’ll also do fine, with or without one.